theMyntt/ManagerPP-Backend/README.md

 - Clone this repo
 - Install the dependencies with `yarn install`
-- Configure your enviroments variable in `.env`
+- Configure your enviroments variable in `.env.local` for local development, `.env.prod` for deploy and `.env.test` for e2e tests
 - Start project with `yarn start`

 ## Documentation